pablitovicente/service_fleet_control/README.md

 > services are up, in what host, what are the basic OS metrics what your NodeJS service
 > memory usage.

-* ALPHA STILL IN DEVELOPMENT!
+## ALPHA STILL IN DEVELOPMENT!
-* NON SECURE NET CLIENT/SERVER HAS BEEN DEPRECATED CHECK THE NEW EXAMPLES!
+* Non secure Net Client/Server has been deprecated; check the new examples
+* The module can alredy be used for studying its behaviour

 ## Install